nadavmatalon/great_book_of_walkthroughs/walkthroughs/github_creating_a_project_page.md

 ```

-Note that after the first push, it can take up to ten minutes before the new GitHub page
+Note that after the first push, it may take up to ten minutes before the new GitHub page
 is available.